 INFORMATION DESIGN | conveying information

 People interact with information all day, every day.
-From phone apps to restaurant menus to street signs – a designer made decisions for clarity, simplicity, and style.
+From phone apps to restaurant menus to street signs – a designer made each of those decisions for clarity, simplicity, and style.

-Information Design contains elements of multiple design fields: graphic, instructional, and human factors.
+Information Design is the design of information that people interact with.
+It contains elements of multiple design fields: graphic, instructional, and human factors.
 Read my article HERE.
-Applications are broad and far-reaching, for example:
+Applications are broad, for example:

 - technical writing and user manuals